2008 Houston Cougars football team: Spring practices

-Games notes
+Games summaries

 Southern

 The 2008 game marked the first meeting between the Houston Cougars and the Southern Jaguars.
-The team plays in the Southwestern Athletic Conference (SWAC) as a member of the Division I Football Championship Subdivision.
-The Grambling Tigers, the Jaguars' main rival, fell to the Cougars as part of their 2006 season schedule 42-22.
+The team played in the Southwestern Athletic Conference (SWAC) as a member of the NCAA Division I Football Championship Subdivision (FBS).
+The Grambling Tigers, the Jaguars' main rival, fell to the Cougars as part of their 2006 season schedule 42–22.
 In 2007, the Cougars finished their regular season by defeating another SWAC opponent, crosstown Texas Southern Tigers.

 Oklahoma State

-This marked the nineteenth game between the Cougars and the Oklahoma State Cowboys who were a member of the Big 12 Conference.
-Playing against each other since 1951, the Cougars held a 9-8-1 all-time record against the Cowboys, and the last meeting between the two teams was during the 2006 season.
+This marked the 19th game between the Cougars and the Oklahoma State Cowboys who were a member of the Big 12 Conference.
+Playing against each other since 1951, the Cougars held a 9–8–1 all-time record against the Cowboys, and the last meeting between the two teams was during the 2006 season.
 During that meeting, the Cowboys fell to the Cougars 34-25.
 The Cougars traveled to Stillwater for the first time since 1986 to compete.
-Despite leading the Cowboys during the first half of the game, the Cougars eventually lost 56-37.
+Despite leading the Cowboys during the first half of the game, the Cougars eventually lost 56–37.
 The Cowboys went on to be consistently ranked this season as one of the top 25 teams in the nation.

 Air Force

 Another first meeting on the Cougars' schedule was with the Air Force Falcons.
 A member of the Mountain West Conference, the Falcons played football since 1955.
-The previous season, the Falcons finished with a 9-4 record, while losing to the California Golden Bears in the 2007 Armed Forces Bowl.
+The previous season, the Falcons finished with a 9–4 record, while losing to the California Golden Bears in the 2007 Armed Forces Bowl.
 The game was scheduled to be televised on the CBS College Sports Network as the first of the four nationally televised games for the Cougars season, but was canceled.
 The game was originally scheduled to be played at Robertson Stadium in Houston, but due to Hurricane Ike, the game was played at SMU's Ford Stadium.
 The Cougars fell to the Falcons 31-28.